 This study was commissioned in part to validate the findings of a similar study that had been completed the year prior.
 The construction of a new facility represents a considerable undertaking for the cooperative.
 We wanted to ensure all alternatives were considered and our decisions were fully informed.
 Crucially, both studies arrived at the same conclusions.

-The results revealed that our current facilities are inadequate for current and future space needs.
-In fact, our existing facilities only meet approximately 54% of our anticipated square footage needs based on our historic growth.
-The existing buildings would require moderate-to-significant modifications to meet our needs and building code requirements.
-While repairs/replacements would improve the physical conditions, energy efficiency and overall layout, items like traffic flow and operational efficiencies could not be overcome at our current location.
+The results revealed that our previous facilities were inadequate for current and future space needs.
+In fact, our Hayden facilities only met approximately 54% of our anticipated square footage needs based on our historic growth.
+The previous buildings would require moderate-to-significant modifications to meet our needs and building code requirements.
+While repairs/replacements would have improved the physical conditions, energy efficiency and overall layout, items like traffic flow and operational efficiencies could not be overcome at our former location.

 The consultant presented five options to KEC’s board of directors based on the needs assessment.
 Each option identified which needs would be addressed.
 The options are outlined below and ranged from addressing only immediate facility deficits to finding a new site and constructing a new facility.

-- Remain on current site and address immediate facility needs.
+- Remain on Hayden site and address immediate facility needs.

-- Remain on current site and renovate it to suit future needs to the extent possible, given size and location constraints.
+- Remain on Hayden site and renovate it to suit future needs to the extent possible, given size and location constraints.

 - Construction of a new headquarters facility at a new location.
 In this scenario, our current headquarters would be sold or leased to another tenant.

-The KEC board of directors ultimately eliminated the first three options due to their limitations and began further evaluating options 4 and 5.
+The KEC board of directors ultimately eliminated the first three options due to their limitations and further evaluated options 4 and 5.

-We have successfully negotiated a sales agreement with Kootenai County on our headquarters facility which has been approved by both the KEC board of directors and Kootenai County commissioners.
+We successfully negotiated a sales agreement with Kootenai County on our Hayden headquarters facility which was approved by both the KEC board of directors and Kootenai County commissioners.
 The County purchased our headquarters for $4.72 million.
-As part of the deal, KEC has the right to continue operating from it rent-free for the next three years.
+As part of the deal, KEC had the right to continue operating from it rent-free for the next three years.
 The value of the transaction was fair for both parties, making it a good deal for our members and for the residents of Kootenai County.
-Crucially, the sale of our headquarters eliminates risk for the cooperative.
-Focus can now shift to the construction of a new headquarters.
+Crucially, the sale of our headquarters eliminated risk for the cooperative.
+Focus could then shift to the construction of a new headquarters.

-Construction of a new headquarters would likely begin in early spring of 2022.
-This would allow KEC to occupy a new facility by mid 2023.The process will not be unreasonably rushed.
-Ensuring our future facilities are well planned and constructed efficiently is a primary goal.
+Construction of a new headquarters began in early spring of 2022.
+KEC was able to occupy the new headquarters in late October 2023.The process was not unreasonably rushed.
+Ensuring our future facilities were well planned and constructed efficiently was a primary goal.

-This investment in our future is not inexpensive.
+This investment in our future was not inexpensive.
 It represents an investment of between $42 to $46 million.
-To ensure our headquarters is not overbuilt, the initial construction is planned to accommodate about ten years of new growth.
-The facility is laid out such that growth beyond that can be accommodated by expanding administrative office space, warehousing, fleet parking and our materials laydown yard as future growth occurs.
+To ensure our headquarters was not overbuilt, the initial construction was planned to accommodate about ten years of new growth.
+The facility is laid out so that growth beyond that can be accommodated by expanding administrative office space, warehousing, fleet parking and our materials laydown yard as future growth occurs.

-Since this is a capital investment, the cost of the headquarters will be depreciated over the life of the building.
-Our current headquarters has served our needs for more than 40 years and we expect our new facility to have a similar lifespan.
-The good news is interest rates are historically low and the financing for the facility would be paid back over a 30-year period.
+Since this was a capital investment, the cost of the headquarters will be depreciated over the life of the building.
+Our Hayden headquarters served our needs for more than 40 years and we expect our new facility to have a similar lifespan.
+The good news is interest rates were historically low and the financing for the facility will be paid back over a 30-year period.
 This allows for members today and into the future to contribute to the benefit they receive.

 This is a question that is on the cooperative’s mind with every expenditure it makes.
 To answer that question, KEC maintains a 10-year financial forecast.
 This forecast estimates the additional revenue produced by growth and the additional costs incurred in serving it.
 While the investment in a new headquarters is considerable, there are others of similar scale to consider.
 Among them are the system improvements and maintenance needed to ensure our members have access to the power they desire to use.
 All factors considered, KEC forecasts that future rate increases will not exceed the historical rate of inflation.
 As an electric cooperative operating on a not-for-profit basis, ensuring our rates are as low as possible remains a core and central priority.
 That will never change.

-We have.
-While some employees can work effectively from home, most cannot.
+We did.
+While some employees could have worked effectively from home, most could not.
 Doing so requires access to high-speed internet and a dedicated place within their home where they can work uninterrupted.
-However, the greatest factor compelling our need for a new headquarters has to do with the trucks, materials, and equipment used by our linemen.
-Storing those trucks and warehousing the materials needed to provide our members exceptional service cannot be done elsewhere.
+However, the greatest factor that compelled our need for a new headquarters had to do with the trucks, materials and equipment used by our linemen.
+Storing those trucks and warehousing the materials needed to provide our members exceptional service could not be done elsewhere.